Contributing

 Changing the codebase

-We work off feature branches from the master
+We work off feature branches from the master branch.

 After you’ve edited a component,

-open a Pull Request to merge your feature branch back into master
+open a Pull Request to merge your feature branch back into master.

-For example, if you wanted to change cf-buttons
+For example, if you wanted to change cf-buttons and use it in

 cfgov-refresh,